 Are You Mentally Ready For A Changed Look?

 When you do change your hair from relaxed to natural, many of us take a look at photos online and see which styles we’d like.
 But in doing that, we don’t necessarily know how we’d feel when we actually do go natural after years and years of having another style of hair.
 Some women comment on how emotional it is changing their hair style, so be sure to possibly wear a wig or take a nice long look in the mirror so at least you get a “sneak peek” of what the “new you” will look like.

 Am I Ready to Spend More Time on My Hair?

-Just because you aren’t ready to Sure, a TWA is the ultimate in low-maintenance ‘dos, but as your hair grows, it will require more upkeep and care.
+Sure, a teeny weeny afro (TWA) is the ultimate low-maintenance hairdo, but as your hair grows, it will require more upkeep and care.
 You’ll need to condition and moisturize your tresses routinely, and with products that they love.
 Detangling natural hair isn’t as quick and easy as detangling straightened hair; neither is shampooing.
-If you’re the type who wants to jump from bed to shower to out-the-door in mere minutes, long natural hair may not be for you (though a short ‘fro would work out perfectly well).
+If you’re the type who wants to jump from bed to shower to out-the-door in mere minutes, long natural hair may not be for you (though a short ‘fro might work out perfectly).

-Here are a few things you also need to know before going natural:
+Here are a few tips if you do decide to go natural: